 Commutes around the Capital

-The Capital District Transportation Authority (CDTA) offers ample public transit options around Roessleville and the surrounding metro area.
+The Capital District Transportation Authority (CDTA) provides ample public transit options around Roessleville and the surrounding metro area.
 Bus routes run along New York State Route 5, Central Avenue and Sandy Creek Road.
-City commuters have about a 6-mile drive to Downtown Albany via Central Avenue or Interstate 90.
+City commuters have about a 6-mile drive to downtown Albany via Central Avenue or Interstate 90.
 Other significant thoroughfares include I-87 and I-787.
-Samaritan Hospital—Albany Memorial Campus is about 5 miles away, while Albany International Airport is about 5 miles north.
+Samaritan Hospital-Albany Memorial Campus is about 5 miles away, while Albany International Airport is about 5 miles north.

 Climate and crime